Resilience engineering: Fundamental surprise

-The resilience engineering perspective posits that a significant number of failure modes are literally inconceivable in advance of them happening, because the environment that systems operate in are very dynamic and the perspectives of the people within the system are always inherently limited.
+The resilience engineering perspective posits that a significant number of failure modes are literally inconceivable in advance of them happening, because the environment that systems operate in is very dynamic and the perspectives of the people within the system are always inherently limited.
 These sorts of events are sometimes referred to as fundamental surprise.
-Contrast this with the approach of probabilistic risk assessment which focuses on evaluate conceivable risks.
+Contrast this with the approach of probabilistic risk assessment which focuses on evaluating conceivable risks.